griffithlab/rnaseq_tutorial_wiki/Indexing.md

 Create a HISAT2 index for chr22 and the ERCC spike-in sequences.
 HISAT2 can incorporate exons and splice sites into the index file for alignment.
 First create a splice site file, then an exon file.
 Finally make the aligner FM index.

-TODO: How is the HISAT2 index unique from other next gen aligners?
+To learn more about how the HISAT2 indexing strategy is distinct from other next gen aligners refer to the [HISAT publication](https://www.ncbi.nlm.nih.gov/pubmed/25751142).

 ```bash